FAIMS/burial-mounds-web/README.md

 ## Prerequisites

-This project uses Jekyll as its static site generator, therefore users are highly recommended to have a basic understanding of *Jekyll*, please refer to [Jekyll offical website](https://jekyllrb.com/docs/home/) for more information.
+This project uses Jekyll as its static site generator, therefore users are highly recommended to have a basic understanding of *Jekyll*, please refer to [Jekyll official website](https://jekyllrb.com/docs/home/) for more information.

 User will need to have basic understanding of Python3 to make modification to the scripts provided in the *\_imports* folder, the user will at least need basic understanding of topics such as, variables, `if` statements and functions.

-User will need to make modification to the *record.html* page to display their required front matter variables, therefore users will need to have a basic understanding of HTML, especially tables.
+User will need to make modification to the *record.html* page to display their required front matter variables, therefore users will need to have a basic understanding of HTML, especially tables and some basic understanding of liquid templating.

-It is recommeded to also have basic understanding of CSS and Javascript, however it is not required if user wish to just generate a data driven website without any further customisation.
+It is recommended to also have basic understanding of CSS and Javascript, however it is not required if user wish to just generate a data driven website without any further customisation.

 ## Software Prerequisites